wmgeolab/geoBoundaries/CONTRIBUTING.md

-Current Contributor Guidelines
+# Contributor Guidelines

+## Quick Start
+Expert and just want to get started?
+Take a look at [this example PR containing a bounary](https://github.com/wmgeolab/geoBoundaries/pull/1447) - the submission zip file has the exact formats you will need, including the meta.txt and license.png files.

-We welcome new submissions to geoBoundaries, and will openly assess any submissions that would improve our data.
+## We welcome new submissions to geoBoundaries, and will openly assess any submissions that would improve our data.
 Right now, we accept submissions that are:

 1. Compatible with the Open Data Commons Open Database License (or better).
 2. Of higher quality (either spatial or temporal) than our existing data.